+Movies have influenced many poets.
 In his poem “A Step Away from Them,” O’Hara builds on Ezra Pound’s Eisensteinian methods (“In a Station of the Metro”) by portraying an otherwise quotidian experience—his lunch hour—using cinematic techniques, rushing headlong through a series of jump cuts that make it an exhilarating scene.
 It is as if the eye of the poet has become the camera lens, and composition is merely an act of editing.

 The Cinema Experience

-Please Refrain from Talking During the Movie
+“Please Refrain from Talking During the Movie” by Robert Polito

 “Miss Scarlett” by Vanessa Place

 “Charlie Chaplin Impersonates a Poet” by Cornelius Eady